di0fref/wordpress/wp-content/plugins/contact/readme.txt

 I suggest you use the `contact.php` file used by the plugin as a starting point / template.

+= Can I translate your plugin to another language? =

+Yes, of course.
+If you would like to translate this plugin to another language, please provide me with the releavant Poedit files.

+I will be certain to include and attribute any contributions to those who provide any translations.

 == Screenshots ==

 1. The contact details management page.

 == Changelog ==

+= 0.8.1 =
+* Readme changes to language list.
+* Set from email as sender email.
+= 0.8 =
+* Introduced `contact-send` filter.
+* Ability to disable spamcheck via shortcode using `spamcheck="false"`.
+= 0.7.7 =
+* Added Ukrainian (uk_UA) language translation.
+* Allow for additional attributes to be passed through to template files.
 = 0.7.6 =
 * Re-added email address to settings page, lost during recent update.
 * Modified upgrade process to work now that register_activation_hook no longer fires for plugin updates.